4.3 Lists

 Open the following link to watch the video Use Bulleted or Numbered Lists

-Adhere to the following guidelines when creating lists of any kind:
+Adhere to the following guidelines when including lists of any kind in your documents:

 • Include between two to eight items in a list.
 You must have at least two items in a list (or it’s not a list; it’s just an item).
 Avoid having more than eight items in a list, as too many items can have the reverse effect.
 If you emphasize too many ideas, you end up emphasizing nothing.